Portland Bureau of Transportation: Planning and Capital Services

 The Oregonian reports PBOT's then director Leah Treat signed off on hiring Millicent Williams, a candidate with felony conviction for her role in diverting funds from a non-profit she was leading.
-She started with a salary of $112,000 in January, 2017.
+She started with a salary of $112,000 in January, 2017 and remained in this position until 2020, then served as the deputy director until May 2021.
 Williams pleaded guilty for "diverting $100,000 intended for youth programs to pay for a 2009 inaugural ball."
+Williams returned to PBOT as the bureau director in July 2023.

 Mobile parking payment

 In May 2017, PBOT announced that they were launching mobile payment service Parking Kitty, which would allow drivers to pay for parking through a mobile app.

+System Management

+Cale parking meter scandal

+Former PBOT parking manager Ellis McCoy was sentenced to serve two years in federal prison for accepting bribery worth $200,000 between 2002 and 2011 from city vendor Cale Meter.
+McCoy admitted to giving the city contractor Cale America a favorable treatment in return for bribes paid to him.
+McCoy served time at Sheridan Federal Prison.
+The City had an existing contract with Cale to purchase additional meters at $7,650 each; however following the publication of the scandal, then commissioner Steve Novick terminated the contract with Cale in August 2013 and opened a competitive bid process.
+Although Cale got the contract again, the competitive bid process brought it down to $4,995 a piece.
+The city estimated the competitive bid will save the city several million dollars despite Novick having claimed the previous contract pricing was a "good deal".